sudores/devopsandlocksmith/content/about.md

 I hope this blog will be helpful

 # About me
-I'm DevOps engineer, with interests in programming, DevOps, management and metalwork especially knifemaking.
+I'm DevOps engineer, with interests in programming, DevOps, management and metalwork, especially knifemaking.
 Now i'm working as Sysadmim/DevOps engineer at Smiddle LTD .